emptinxss/counter/README.md

 ## Javascript Basics

-This project is about to create a simple counter, it's a good practice for beginners.
+This project is about creating a simple counter, it's a good practice for beginners.

 You can practice: